FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

 - [ ] Add string parameter on window creation to alter the window name
 - [ ] Remove unused dependencies from header files
 - [ ] Should I transform the functions of all headers into class methods?
+- [ ] Add escape key to altern between full screen and window